 Urinary Tract Infection (UTI)

-There are many different causes of urinary tract infection but in general, they are more common in women and the most common bacteria are E. coli and Proteus species.
+There are many different causes of urinary tract infection and they happen in both men and women.
+In general however, they are more common in women and many women experience more than one infection during their lifetimes.
 Most infections result from the bacteria around the urethra ascending into the bladder.

 How are urinary tract infections evaluated?

 The primary test for diagnosing a simple urinary tract infection is a urinalysis (UA) and a urine culture.